 Before coming to Penn, Grant received his M.A. and B.A. from the University of Chicago and the University of California - Santa Barbara, respectively, and taught courses in American and World history at Bakersfield College.
 In 2020, Grant was awarded Teaching Assistant of the Year by Penn's History Department.
-In Fall 2022, he will be teaching African American History to 1865 at the College of New Jersey.
+In Fall 2022, he was adjunct instructor in History at the College of New Jersey, teaching African American History to 1865.

 Advisor: Daniel K. Richter